desihub/desimodel/doc/focalplane.rst

 spectrographs and are connected to a position on a slitblock.
 Each positioner has a range of angular motion along two axes (theta and phi).

-As of October, 2019, much of this information is scattered across many documents.
-We want to gather it all into one place for use in offline analysis.
-Eventually this information will be consolidated into a database and our focalplane model will be based on that database instead of the many individual pieces of upstream information.
+The canonical focalplane calibration is stored in the ICS database, but we want to copy it into desimodel for offline analysis and to be able to tag exactly what version was used for fiber assignment and data processing runs.

 The focalplane model currently uses the CS5 coordinate system for the X/Y locations of devices on the focalplane.